Skip to main content

 In the Reports section of the Reports tab, the compatible visualizations are the statistics table, the bar chart, and the line chart.

-In this case, the gauge chart will only be compatible if one item if “Use All Choices” is not set as the data source.
+In this case, the gauge chart will only be compatible if “Use All Choices” is not set as the data source.

 Gauge chart